Master of Teaching (Primary)

 The unit investigates practices and procedures associated with various models used when teaching reading and writing in the early years of schooling.
 It traces the progression from hearing sounds and the beginnings of letter-sound relationships to more complex and critical aspects of learning to read and write.

 This unit seeks to equip students with an understanding of an integrated, explicit and systematic approach to the teaching of reading, incorporating a range of models, including instruction on how to teach phonemic awareness, phonics, fluency, vocabulary knowledge and text comprehension.
 The unit prepares students to teach skills and understandings relating to writing, viewing and representing (including handwriting, digital technologies, grammar and spelling), speaking and listening.

 This unit builds on the Numeracy unit by assisting students to develop their knowledge and understanding of how current pedagogical theories relate to teaching and learning mathematical concepts and processes.
-In addition, students will:
+In addition, students:

 • acquire further knowledge and skills which facilitate the active learning of mathematics